 Be Prompt

 Respond to the invitation as soon as possible.
 Delaying your response can create uncertainty and make it harder for the inviter to make alternative arrangements.
-A quick reply shows that you value their invitation and respect their time.
+So a quick reply shows that you value their invitation and respect their time.
 Even if you need a little time to consider, acknowledge the invitation and let them know you'll respond soon.

 Personalize Your Response